googlecodelabs/tools/claat/README.md

-# Codelabs export tool written in Go
+# Codelabs command line tool

 The program takes an input in form of a resource location, which can either be a Google Doc ID, local file path or an arbitrary URL.